Skip to content

 Digital images are two-dimensional arrays of pixel values represented by rows and columns.
 You can create a rotation by applying a transformation matrix to each pixel coordinate.

-Method 1: Using image.rotate() function from pillow
+Method 1: Using an image.rotate() function from Pillow

 Decision Tree using pillow to rotate an image